 In order for a public high school to participate in this program and receive a two dose carton of Narcan (naloxone), the public high school must submit an application to the Department of Health.
-The application is outlined here.

 The Department of Drug and Alcohol Programs, in partnership with the Pennsylvania Commission on Crime and Delinquency (PCCD), the Office of the Attorney General, the National Guard, and the Pennsylvania District Attorneys Association (PDAA), spearheaded a greatly-expanded prescription drug take-back box program to greatly reduce the amount of prescription drugs available for potential misuse and abuse.

 Through grants, this program has placed 580 take-back boxes across all 67 counties.
 In 2016, approximately 124,336 pounds of prescription drugs were collected and destroyed.
 Since its start in January 2014, approximately 227,857 pounds of prescription drugs have been collected and properly destroyed.

 Find a permanent Drug-Take Back Location near you .

 The Wolf Administration has made the fight against opioid abuse and heroin use a top priority.